A common question around negotiation dialogue is how to elicit information from a counterpart. Here’s one such question from a reader:

 I’ve been told that learning information about my counterparts—their preferences, fears, goals, strengths, and weaknesses—is critical for success in negotiation.
 I need to understand what others care about to be able to trade for issues I care about more.
 But during my negotiations, I tend to feel unsure about the best way to learn about others, especially information that seems sensitive or private.
-What is the best way to elicit information from my counterparts?
+How can I learn more about the people I’m negotiating with?

-A: One answer to your question lies in a simple behavior that people do all the time.
+One answer to your question lies in a simple behavior that people do all the time.
 In fact, you’ve done it just now: asking questions.
 Though this seems like an intuitive answer, asking questions is an art, one that many people struggle to master.
-Let’s examine three common guidelines for asking questions that can help you in negotiation:

-- Ask, ask, ask.
-Most people—in life and in negotiations—do not ask nearly enough questions, for several reasons.
+1. Ask, ask, ask.
+Most people—in life and in their negotiation dialogue—do not ask nearly enough questions, for several reasons.
 First, we are self-focused and often don’t think to ask questions about others.
 Second, we may not ask questions because we’re uninterested in the answers.
 Third, we realize we could ask questions but, as you expressed, are worried our questions will be perceived as intrusive or offensive.

 In negotiation, we want to optimize two goals: learning information and impression management.
 We need to learn things about our counterpart, but we also want them to like and respect us.
 Luckily, asking questions satisfies both goals.
 Based on research I have conducted with my Harvard Business School colleague Karen Huang, not only is asking questions useful for information exchange in a negotiation, but people actually like conversational partners who frequently ask them questions more than those who ask them questions infrequently.
 Asking questions triggers self-disclosures by the question answerer, which feels good—people typically love talking about themselves.
 You can expect the question answerer to attribute those good feelings to you (the curious, caring person who asked).